8 Black Youth Climate Activists You Need to Know

 Jennifer Gonzalez

-Director of Storytelling
+Senior Director of Video

-Jennifer is the Director of Storytelling at ACE where she leads ACE's storytelling work and produces videos that inspire climate action among youth.
+Jennifer is the Senior Director of Video at ACE where she leads ACE's storytelling work and produces videos that inspire climate action among youth.
 Based in Los Angeles, she holds a M.S. in Professional Media Management and Digital Documentary as well as a B.S. in Journalism from Southern Illinois University.
 She likes biking, gardening and going to baseball games and soccer matches.

 Join our Youth Action Network